What to Do When Your WSIB Claim Is Denied

 Level 2: WSIAT Appeal (Workplace Safety and Insurance Appeals Tribunal)

 If the internal review does not overturn the denial, you can appeal to the WSIAT, which is an independent tribunal separate from the WSIB.
+For a complete walkthrough, see our guide on how to appeal a WSIB decision.
 The WSIAT is the final level of appeal for workplace safety and insurance matters in Ontario.

 Critical Deadlines You Cannot Miss